7.4

 4.5

-Offers almost no arch support, making it unsuitable for travelers who need a structured shoe for long walking days.
+Offers almost no arch support, unsuitable for travelers who need a structured shoe for long walking days.

 Perfect For